 Are you a smoothie lover like me?
 If you are, here are a couple of my favorite smoothies:

-Pineapple, Bananas and Mango make up this refreshing smoothie!
+Tropical Smoothie ~ Pineapple, Bananas, and Mango make up this refreshing smoothie!

-Apples, Blueberries and Raspberries are the fruit used in this delicious smoothie.
+Apple Berry Smoothie ~ Apples, Blueberries, and Raspberries are the fruit used in this delicious smoothie.

 Smoothie bowls are great now in the cooler months, I bet they will taste even better in the summer on a warm day!
 Who is ready for the warmer weather?
 I know I am!